Durham Performing Arts Center: Costs and history

 The theater was developed by the American Center for the Performing Arts Associates, a joint venture between Philip Szostak Associates and Garfield Traub Development of Dallas, Texas.
 The architect was Szostak Design Inc. of Chapel Hill, North Carolina.

 The theater holds 2,712.
 The first event on opening night was a concert given by B. B. King.
 The theater is owned by the city of Durham.
 After talks with ClearChannel fell through, the City negotiated a theater operating agreement with Nederlander Organization and Professional Facilities Management.
 The operator guarantees a minimum of 100 event performances per year on a rolling three-year average and absorbs any losses for the first five years of operation, at which time the operator could return the management to the City or negotiate the terms of continued third-party management of the theater with the City.

 The city borrowed $33.7 million for the center's construction through certificates of participation ("COPs"), instruments commonly used to finance municipal facilities.
-Debt service payments on COPs are subject annual appropriation by the city, and as such are considered an annual operating expense rather than a long-term capital obligation.
+Debt service payments on COPs are subject to annual appropriation by the city, and as such are considered an annual operating expense rather than a long-term capital obligation.
 Accordingly, a voter referendum was not required for the issuance of the COPs.
 Additional sources of funds for the project include facility naming rights, a Duke University contribution, an operator loan, and several other sources.
 The Duke University contribution equaled $7.5 million.
 The theater hosts, on favorable rental terms, the seven-week American Dance Festival summer series, which had previously been presented in the 1,232-seat Page Auditorium at Duke University.
 The cost to the city for the $33.7 million in bonds will be almost $70 million over 28 years.

 Naming rights were budgeted to bring in $800,000 annually, but in 2007 when the project was $400,000 under that estimate, the city agreed to draw up to $200,000 a year from its general fund to partially make up the difference.
 The Durham city council agreed to an additional $200,000 request in April 2009 for video and trash facility installation.
 While the City has had some success with naming rights, securing major naming rights sponsorships has been challenging due to current economic conditions.

 However, the theater has far exceeded projections for attendance, activity, gross revenue, net income after operating expenses.
 Both the city's 40% share of theater net income and income to the city from ticket facility fee surcharges have far exceeded projections.
 At more than $1.2 million, the city's 40% share of theater net income in fiscal year 2009-2010 was over five times more than originally projected.